Dalmirog-zz/OctoPosh/CONTRIBUTING.md

 For both projects, make sure to enter the Octopus Username(needs to be admin on the instance), password and Octopus Instance port in their respective `app.config` and `appConfig.json` files.

 Once the `Octoposh.TestDataGenerator` console runs successfully, you should be able to run the NUnit3 tests.
-You should be able to run the `Octoposh.TestDataGenerator` console as many times as you want and it shouldn't have problems with existing data.a
+You should be able to run the `Octoposh.TestDataGenerator` console as many times as you want and it shouldn't have problems with existing data.

+### Running the Cake build

+WIP